jhruvsphysics/jhruvsphysics/README.md

 <h2 id="atoms" align="center">My Atomic Structure:</h2>

+- 📚 I double-majored in mathematical physics & pure mathematics

-- 👻 Developer of an artistic soul with an analytic mind {web dev, graphics, ML}
+- 👻 of an artistic soul with an analytic mind <!--{web dev, graphics, ML}-->

 - 🐦 <a href="https://www.ams.org/notices/200902/rtx090200212p.pdf">I am a bird, are you a 🐸?</a>

-- 📚 I double-majored in mathematical physics & pure mathematics
+- 📝 <a href="https://github.com/jhruvsphysics/readme-assets/blob/main/atomic/Simulating_Quantum_Field_Fluctuations.pdf">Simulating Quantum Field Fluctuations</a>

+- 🎶 I enjoyed reading the <a href="https://arxiv.org/html/1202.4212v2">scientific & computational theory of harmony</a>

 - 🥒 An avid cucumber hater

-- 🎶 I enjoyed <a href="https://arxiv.org/html/1202.4212v2">scientific & computational theory of harmony</a>

-- 📝 <a href="https://github.com/jhruvsphysics/readme-assets/blob/main/atomic/Simulating_Quantum_Field_Fluctuations.pdf">Simulating Quantum Field Fluctuations</a>

 <hr>